One Communications Guyana

-One Communications Guyana (formerly Guyana Telephone and Telegraph Company) is a fixed local exchange carrier (LEC) based in Guyana, South America.
+One Communications Guyana (formerly Guyana Telephone and Telegraph Company and Guyana Telecommunications Corporation) is a fixed local exchange carrier (LEC), wireless network operator and Internet service provider based in Guyana, South America.
 It is the largest provider of telecommunication services in Guyana with a subscriber base exceeding 300,000 in a country with a population of about 700,000.
 Its parent company is the Atlantic Tele-Network.

-History

-On June 18, 1990, the Government of Guyana (GOG) and Atlantic Tele-Network (ATN) signed an agreement that would create a new, private limited liability company, GTT.
-ATN purchased 80 percent of the issued share capital and the GOG retained 20 percent of the company.
-The GOG later sold these shares to Hong Kong Golden Telecom Company Limited.

-Consistent with this agreement, the previous telecommunications provider, government-owned Guyana Telecommunication Corporation (GTC) was dissolved, and, on January 28, 1991, the new private sector company, GTT, commenced operations under new management as a subsidiary of ATN.

-GTT was granted licenses under the Post and Telegraph Act (Cap 47:01 of the Laws of Guyana) for:
+Guyana Telecommunications Corporation